Study the TOGAF standard with the award-winning enterprise architecture online training team at Good e-Learning!

 TOGAF-certified architects can also find work in various industries all over the world, especially as collaboration between business and IT infrastructures becomes ever more essential for remaining competitive.

-The TOGAF framework is popular all over the world.
+The TOGAF standard is popular all over the world.
 You can find certified professionals in over 130 countries, and TOGAF architects can find work almost anywhere.

 That being said, there are certainly several regions where the TOGAF standard has more of a presence.
 The majority of TOGAF certifications are earned in the UK, USA, India, the Netherlands, and Australia.